The Knight of Malta

 The Knight of Malta is a Jacobean era stage play, a tragicomedy in the canon of John Fletcher and his collaborators.
 It was initially published in the first Beaumont and Fletcher folio of 1647.
+Modern scholarship attributes the play to the joint authorship of Fletcher, Philip Massinger and Nathan Field, and dates the play's composition and first performance to the period of 1616–1619.

 Date and source

 No firm information is available on the play's date of authorship or earliest stage production.
 The cast list for the original King's Men's production, added in the second Beaumont and Fletcher folio of 1679, cites Richard Burbage, Henry Condell, Nathan Field, Robert Benfield, John Underwood, John Lowin, Richard Sharpe, and Thomas Holcombe, indicating that the play was performed in the 1616–1619 period – after Field joined the troupe in 1616 but before Burbage's death in March 1619.
+Because it is unlikely Field would have written for the King's Men while he was still a member of the Lady Elizabeth's Men, it is likely the play was composed in the period 1616–1619.

-The authors depended upon the Filocolo of Giovanni Boccaccio as their source, specifically the section of that work called "The Thirteen Questions of Love."
+The authors depended upon the Filocolo of Giovanni Boccaccio as their source for the plot, specifically the section of that work called "The Thirteen Questions of Love."
+For details about the Knights of Malta, they relied on François Belleforest's Cosmographie Universelle and Richard Knolles's Generall Historie of the Turkes.

 Authorship

 Scholars, from F. G. Fleay to Cyrus Hoy and after, have attributed the authorship of the play to Fletcher, Field, and Philip Massinger.
 While not unanimous on all points, critics have generally favoured a division of authorship along these lines: